Duet3D/wiki-content/User_manual/Connecting_hardware/Z_probe_testing.md

 1. Once you have the nozzle touching the bed, send command `G92 Z0` to  tell the firmware that the head is at Z=0
 1. Jog the head up by 5 to 10mm
 1. Send command `G30 S-1`.
 The nozzle will descend or the bed rise until the probe triggers and the Z height at which the probe stopped will be reported in the console.
 If you are using a nozzle-contact Z probe, the trigger height will be slightly negative.
 For any other type of Z probe where the probe triggers before the nozzle contacts the bed, it will be positive.
-1. Repeat  from step 5 two or three times to make sure that the  trigger height is consistent.
+1. Repeat  from step 5 two or three times to make sure that the  trigger height is consistent. ((see below for a macro to run a more in-depth probe consistency test)
 1. In Duet Web Control, go to Settings -> System Editor and edit the config.g file.
 Set the Z parameter in the `G31` command to the trigger height that was reported.
 Save the file.
 1. Open config-override.g and check that there are no `G31` commands in it.
 If you find any, delete those lines and save the file.
 1. To apply the new trigger height, restart the Duet by sending `M999` or pressing Emergency Stop.